proxmox/ceph/ceph/doc/cephadm/services/rgw.rst

 =================================

-The *ingress* service allows you to create a high availability endpoint for RGW with a minumum set of configuration options.
+The *ingress* service allows you to create a high availability endpoint for RGW with a minimum set of configuration options.
 The orchestrator will deploy and manage a combination of haproxy and keepalived to provide load balancing on a floating virtual IP.